tum-pbs/pbdl-book/overview-optconv.md

 is not applicable for the fixed step size above.
 A nice property of it is that we've "only" required Lipschitz continuity for $H$, not for $J$ or even $L$.

 To conclude, we've shown that Newton's method with an adaptive step size provably converges, which is great.
 However, it requires the Hessian $H$ as a central ingredient.
 Unfortunately, $H$ very difficult to obtain in practice.
-This motivates the following methods, which keep the basic step of Newton's method, but approximate $H$.
+This is a real show stopper, and motivates the following methods.
+They keep the basic step of Newton's method, but approximate $H$.

 ## Approximating the Hessian